Student Educational Records

 - Placement Files—Director of Career Services

 - Each student's ACADEMIC RECORD will be kept indefinitely.

 - The MEDICAL RECORDS of a student will be retained seven (7) years from the date of the student's graduation or withdrawal.

-- The DISCIPLINARY RECORDS maintained by the Office of the Dean of Student Affairs and/or Director of Residential Life are maintained as follows:
+- The DISCIPLINARY RECORDS maintained by the Office of the Vice President for Student Life and Dean of Students and/or Director of Residential Life are maintained as follows:

 - Records of suspension and/or dismissal from the College will be maintained permanently;

-- Records of deferred suspension will be maintained for a period of one (1) year after a student graduates or may be maintained for a longer period of time at the discretion of the Dean of Student Affairs based on the circumstances of the incident;
+- Records of deferred suspension will be maintained for a period of one (1) year after a student graduates or may be maintained for a longer period of time at the discretion of the Vice President for Student Life and Dean of Students based on the circumstances of the incident;

 - Records of warning, probation, or other sanctions will be destroyed upon a student's graduation;

 - The judicial records of a student who has voluntarily withdrawn from the College will be destroyed after two consecutive years of such withdrawal unless the record indicates a prior suspension in which case the record will be maintained permanently.

 - The complete Disciplinary Records Retention Policy can be found at: http://www.lycoming.edu/studentAffairs/studentHandbook/disciplinaryRecordsRetention.aspx

 - COUNSELING RECORDS AND PSYCHOLOGICAL TEST DATA are maintained by Counseling Services for a period of five (5) years after the termination of services.

 - ADMISSIONS RECORDS and supporting documents are sent to the Registrar's Office when a student matriculates.
 The Registrar's Office retains these records indefinitely.

 - FINANCIAL AID RECORDS are retained for a five-year (5) period, unless for purposes required by law, records must be kept longer.